vilya/LudumEngine/README.txt

 need.
 All the parts depend on base.js though (it defines the ludum namespace), so be sure to include that first.

+Or just use the minified version of the whole library.
+It's only about 13 Kb (at time of writing), or about 3.6 Kb if you gzip it.

 Still to do
 ===========